High Tech: Identifying Lost Pets With Microchips

 Are there different types of chips?

 Yes, and that used to be a problem.
 Competing microchip companies use different frequencies to send signals to scanners, and until recently there was no universal scanner that could read all the different frequencies.
-That was a problem if a pet had a microchip that a scanner couldn't detect.
+That was a problem if a pet had a microchip that a particular scanner couldn't detect.

 Many microchip companies now produce universal scanners and provide them to animal shelters and animal control agencies at no or very low cost.
 If your local shelters don’t have scanners, they can contact some of the major manufacturers to ask about getting one.